baloise/gitopscli/docs/commands/create-pr-preview.md

   --git-provider-url GIT_PROVIDER_URL
                         Git provider base API URL (e.g.
                         https://bitbucket.example.tld)
-  --create-pr [CREATE_PR]
-                        Creates a Pull Request --auto-merge [AUTO_MERGE]
-                        Automatically merge the created PR (only valid with --create-pr)
   --pr-id PR_ID         the id of the pull request --parent-id PARENT_ID
                         the id of the parent comment, in case of a reply